 2. Ben, Oui! – Duh, yeah!

 I don’t know why kids love this expression, both of mine adopted this around the age of two.
 Note: The N at the end is not pronounced, it is more like “Beh”, than “Ben”.
-Either way, I would recommend that you not say this to a person of authority, like your boss, or a customs TSA officer:

 - Me: “Do you want some milk?, Kid: Ben, Oui!”

-- Me: “Is the sky blue?”, Kid: Ben, Oui!“
+- Kid: “Is the sky blue?”, Me: Ben, Oui!“

 3. Houp là! – Oops!